Maintenance Maintenance — When Are Pools Open in Las Vegas? Year-Round Pool Season

 Winter Heating Requirements

 Residential pools typically require heating systems during winter months to maintain swimmable temperatures.
 Gas heaters are most common, with operating costs ranging from $200-600 monthly depending on pool size and desired temperature.
-Heat pump efficiency decreases at lower temperatures (varies by model and refrigerant type) but many models can operate down to 40°F or lower, making them suitable for most Las Vegas winter days.
+Heat pump efficiency decreases at lower temperatures (varies by model and refrigerant type), with most units losing effectiveness below about 50°F, which is why gas heaters are generally preferred for cold Las Vegas winter nights, though heat pumps work well on milder winter days.

 Pool Chemistry During Vegas Seasons